 - Mutuality of Obligation – is your client obliged to give you future work?

 - Financial Risk – do you have any financial risks, like periods without income, contracts ending early or financial losses?

 - Equipment – do you provide your own equipment?

 - Part and Parcel – are you on organisation charts, have office space, business cards or anything else that makes it look like you are your client’s employee?

 Many of these factors can be dealt with when you draw up your contract with your client.
 By specifying things like your control over how you work, your right to send an equally qualified substitute, and the absence of any mutual obligation at the end of the contract, you can have a compliant IR35 contract.

 Remember that the HMRC is trying to establish is whether or not you are effectively an employee, so if your day-to-day working practices don’t make you look like an employee, you are less likely to fall foul of the IR35 rules.
-At ContractingWISE, we can get you all the advice you need to come out on the right side of IR35.
+At ContractingWISE, we can get you all the information you need to understand your IR35 position.